About the Author

 - If the cloned and moved system reserved partition is not a primary partition yet, you can refer to convert logical partition to primary partition with the help of EaseUS Partition Master.

-2. How to Move System Reserved Partition to Another Drive with Disk Management Manually
+Method 2: Move System Reserved Partition to Another Drive with Disk Management

-- The following steps show how to move system reserved partition to another disk.
-If you want to copy system reserved partition to another drive, make it in the same way.
+- The following steps show how to move the system reserved partition to another disk.
+If you want to copy the system reserved partition to another drive, make it in the same way.